LucasCPena/Interative_rating_component/README.md

-# Frontend Mentor - Results summary component
+# Frontend Mentor - Interactive rating

 ## Welcome!👋
 This is a solution of [FrontEnd Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI)  this is my first NPS project.